Man Utd squad to face PSG: No Anthony Martial, Jesse Lingard or Ander Herrera in travelling party for PSG Champions League clash | Goal.com

 Spanish midfielder Juan Mata is another who hasn't travelled to Paris as he continues to nurse a hamstring injury that he suffered in the 0-0 draw with Liverpool.

+Alexis Sanchez, who suffered a knee injury in the win over Southampton, is also out, as is Nemanja Matic.

-United are almost back to their full compliment of defensive players, however, with the likes of Victor Lindelof, Eric Bailly, Marcos Rojo and Chris Smalling all included.
+United are almost back to their full complement of defensive players, however, with the likes of Victor Lindelof, Eric Bailly, Marcos Rojo and Chris Smalling all included.

-Matteo Darmian and Phil Jones both haven't travelled though, with Under-23s full-back Brandon Williams another young player that's been given the opportunity to join the 20-man squad.
+Matteo Darmian and Phil Jones both haven't travelled, though, with Under-23s full-back Brandon Williams another young player who has been given the opportunity to join the 20-man squad.

 United will have their work cut out to pull off a comeback against the Ligue 1 champions, although Solskjaer is adamant that his side do still have a chance of going through.